 Australia has produced quality wine for decades, with a proven track record the world over.
-The United States is the second largest importer of Australian wine, and the Australian wines are the third most imported wines into the U.S. Yet, Australian wines continue to fly under the radar.
+The United States is the second largest importer of Australian wine, and the Australian wines are the third most imported wines into the U.S. Yet, they continue to fly under the radar.
 Paracombe Wines will give wine lovers everywhere, a reason to fall in love with Australian wines, especially the ones who haven’t already.

 Paracome is located in the Adelaide Hills region of South Australia, bordered by the McLaren Vale and Barossa wine regions.
 The story began in 1983, following the Ash Wednesday bush fires, which had devastated South Australia in particular.
 The property had been a dairy farm, but somehow Paul and Kathy Drogemuller, with no experience in wine, envisioned the plateau upon which the former dairy farm sat, as the perfect place to plant a vineyard.
 Clearly a good decision, as nearly 40 years later, they continue to produce a full line up of quality wines.